- Majors & Minors

 THEA-351 Acting III: Period Styles

 Advanced training in acting with an emphasis on effective vocal/rhetorical techniques and on the use of poetic rhythm and imagery in creating a role psychologically as well as physically.
 Definition of style/language analysis, Greek period style, the comic impulse/Commedia Dell'arte, Renaissance/Elizabethan period style, 17th-century French farce and Restoration/Georgian "Comedy of Manners."
-Prerequisites: THEA-251 and either THEA-252 or THEA-253.
+Prerequisites: THEA-151.
 4 SH.
 CC: Oral Intensive.

 THEA-452 Seminar in Theatre